It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 Its streets are intertwined with art murals and restored buildings.
 There you will find a constitution emblazoned in a series of plaques along a wall, featuring lines such as “Everyone has the right to be individual”.

 Summer is the most popular time to visit Vilnius, but it also has a magical charm in winter.
 When temperatures plunge below freezing and snow carpets the city.

 You can fend off the cold with the hearty local cuisine and a mug of Lithuanian mead, the world’s oldest alcoholic drink.

 3. Strasbourg, France

 One of Europe’s most incredible, and often overlooked cities is Strasbourg, France.
-This underrated city in Europe is truly a hidden gem.
+Strasbourg is one of the most underrated European cities and is truly a hidden gem.

 Located in France’s Alsace region it is famous for its food and wine and is packed with history and exciting attractions.

 When you arrive in Strasbourg, its beauty will take your breath away.
 The city is full of colorful, half-timbered houses in the medieval center.